 Holders of Capital Securities generally will have limited voting rights relating only to the modification of the Capital Securities and certain other matters described herein.
-Holders of Capital Securities will not be entitled to vote to appoint, remove or replace any of the Trustees (as defined below), which voting rights are vested exclusively in the holder of the Common Securities.
-The Trustees and the Company may amend the Declaration without the consent of holders of Capital Securities to ensure that the Trust will be classified as a grantor trust for United States federal income tax purposes even if such action adversely affects the interests of such holders.
+Holders of Capital Securities will not be entitled to vote to appoint, remove or replace any of the Trustees (as defined herein), which voting rights are vested exclusively in the holder of the Common Securities.
+The Trustees and the Company may amend the Declaration (as defined herein) without the consent of holders of Capital Securities to ensure that the Trust will be classified as a grantor trust for United States federal income tax purposes, unless such action materially and adversely affects the interests of such holders.
 See "Description of Capital Securities--Voting Rights; Amendment of the Declaration."